sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 ## Features

-- **Heart Health Monitoring**: Track and monitor heart health data including heart rate, blood pressure, and other relevant metrics.
+1. **Heart Health Monitoring**: Monitor your heart health data such as heart rate, blood pressure, and other relevant metrics.

-- **Voice-to-Text Input**: Voice input feature for accessibility, allowing visually and verbally impaired individuals to use the application seamlessly.
+2. **Voice-to-Text Input**: The application uses voice recognition technology for ease of use, enabling verbally impaired users to interact with the app through voice commands.

-- **Doctor Appointment Booking**: Easily book appointments with doctors through the application.
+3. **Doctor Appointment Booking**: Easily book appointments with doctors directly through the application, making access to healthcare more convenient.

+4. **Chatbot Facility**: A chatbot assists verbally impaired individuals with navigation throughout the app, providing support through sign language videos and specialized tips.

+5. **Accessibility for Visually Impaired**: Designed with features like audio cues and screen reader compatibility, CARDIOsetu offers accessible navigation for visually impaired users.

+6. **Heart Report Analysis**: Analyze heart health reports with the application, providing insights for better health management.

-- **User-Friendly Interface**: Designed with accessibility in mind, making it easy for all users to navigate and use.
+7. **User-Friendly Interface**: The application is designed with simplicity and ease of use in mind, allowing all users to navigate and use the app seamlessly.

-- **Data Privacy**: The application ensures the privacy and security of user data.
+8. **Data Privacy**: CARDIOsetu ensures the privacy and security of user data, keeping your information safe and protected.

 ## Installation